Para-Methoxyamphetamine: Pharmacology

+Pharmacodynamics

 PMA acts as a selective serotonin releasing agent (SSRA) with weak effects on dopamine and norepinephrine transporters.
+Its EC_{50} values for induction of monoamine release are 166 nM for dopamine and 867 nM for norepinephrine in rat brain synaptosomes, whereas serotonin was not reported.
+The drug has been found to robustly increase brain serotonin levels and to weakly increase brain dopamine levels in rodents in vivo.
+Relative to MDMA, PMA appears to be considerably less effective as a releaser of serotonin, with properties more akin to a serotonin reuptake inhibitor in comparison.

+PMA has also been shown to act as a potent monoamine oxidase inhibitor (MAOI), specifically as a reversible inhibitor of the enzyme monoamine oxidase A (MAO-A) with no significant effects on monoamine oxidase B (MAO-B).
+The IC_{50} of PMA for MAO-A inhibition has been reported to be 300 to 600 nM.

+PMA shows very low affinities for the serotonin 5-HT1A, 5-HT2A, and 5-HT2C receptors.
+Its affinities (Ki) for these receptors have been reported to be >20,000 nM, 11,200 nM, and >13,000 nM, respectively.
+In another earlier study, PMA similarly showed very weak affinity for serotonin receptors, including the serotonin 5-HT1 and 5-HT2 receptors (Ki = 79,400 nM and 33,600 nM, respectively).
+On the other hand, PMA shows much higher affinities for the mouse and rat trace amine-associated receptor 1 (TAAR1).

-However, relative to MDMA, it is considerably less effective as a releaser of serotonin with properties more akin to a reuptake inhibitor in comparison.
-It evokes robust hyperthermia in rodents while producing only modest hyperactivity and serotonergic neurotoxicity, substantially lower than that caused by MDMA, and only at very high doses.
-Accordingly, it is not self-administered by rodents unlike amphetamine and MDMA, and anecdotal reports by humans suggest it is not particularly euphoric at all, perhaps even dysphoric in contrast.
-PMA has also been shown to act as a potent, reversible inhibitor of the enzyme MAO-A with no significant effects on MAO-B, and the combination of this property and serotonin release is likely responsible for its high lethality potential.
+PMA evokes robust hyperthermia in rodents while producing only modest hyperactivity and serotonergic neurotoxicity, substantially lower than that caused by MDMA, and only at very high doses.
+Accordingly, it is not self-administered by rodents unlike amphetamine and MDMA.
+Anecdotal reports by humans suggest it is not particularly euphoric at all, perhaps even dysphoric in contrast.

 It appears that PMA elevates body temperatures dramatically; the cause of this property is suspected to be related to its ability to inhibit MAO-A and at the same time releasing large amounts of serotonin, effectively causing serotonin syndrome.
 Amphetamines, especially serotonergic analogues such as MDMA, are strongly contraindicated to take with MAOIs.
 Many amphetamines and adrenergic compounds raise body temperatures, whereas some tend to produce more euphoric activity or peripheral vasoconstriction, and may tend to favor one effect over another.
 It appears that PMA activates the hypothalamus much more strongly than MDMA and other drugs like ephedrine, thereby causing rapid increases in body temperature (which is the major cause of death in PMA mortalities).
 Many people taking PMA try to get rid of the heat by taking off their clothes, taking cold showers or wrapping themselves in wet towels, and even sometimes by shaving off their hair.